LorenzoGentile/lorenzo-e-giulia-autunno/PHOTO_STORAGE_SETUP.md

 4. If the bucket is empty or there's an error, fallback placeholder images are shown

 ### Future Wedding Day Feature
-- Guests will be able to upload photos to the `wedding-photos` bucket
+- Guests will be able to upload photos to the `wedding_photos` bucket
 - These photos will be displayed in a separate gallery section
 - The existing `PhotoUpload` and `PhotoGallery` components handle this functionality